EMD F9

-By the time cab units such as the F9 were built, railroads were turning to the road switcher-style of locomotive, and the F9 was succeeded in most part by the EMD GP9.
+By the time cab units such as the F9 were built, railroads were turning to the road switcher-style of locomotive, as they had much better visibility from the cab without the need to lean out the window.
+The F9 was succeeded in most part by the EMD GP9.

 Engine and powertrain

 The F9 used a 16-cylinder 567C series Diesel engine developing 1750 hp at 800 rpm.
 The 567 was designed specifically for locomotive applications, being a 45 degree V-type two-stroke design, with 567 cuin displacement per cylinder, for a total of 9072 cuin.
 A D.C. generator powered four D37 traction motors, two on each Blomberg B truck.
 EMD has built all of its major components since 1939.